bosgnoom/ansible-pis/README.md

 - `git init`: Make a git repository in the currect directory

-## Generate SSH key
-To be deployed to all of the Raspberry Pi's.
-As my ssh key is already in place, this will be described some other time...

 ## Ansible
 Ansible will be used for:
 - [x] Set up the raspberry pi: